 Assumed knowledge: A level of knowledge equivalent to achieving a mark of at least 60 in HSC Mathematics is assumed; students who have taken HSC General Mathematics will not have achieved this level.
 Students who have completed HSC Mathematics, but have not achieved a mark of at least 60 are advised to complete an appropriate Bridging Course before the commencement of semester.
 Otherwise, they are advised to seek help from the Director of First Year Mathematics.

-Cycle of offering: Yearly in Semester 1 and 2.
+Cycle of offering: Terms 1 & 3

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 The Online Handbook entry contains up-to-date timetabling information.